-My current experiments are hydrothermal synthesis of granophyre in an autoclave and differentiation of tonalites from a MORB starting material through wet thermal migration in a piston cylinder apparatus.
+My current experiments are hydrothermal synthesis of granophyre in cold seal vessels and differentiation of tonalites from a MORB starting material through wet thermal migration in a piston cylinder apparatus.

-My hobbies include cooking, hiking in the mountains when I get the chance, and slowly killing the office plants my boyfriend gives me.
+Favorite activities include leaving the state to do outdoor things and slowly killing the office plants my boyfriend gives me.